Spring Arts Fest & Sculpture Show (and so much more!)

-The perimeter trails can be used all week and weekend–park in the first parking area on the left (West Trailhead) after entering the property.
+The perimeter trails can be used all week and weekend, even on event days–park in the first parking area on the left (West Trailhead) after entering the property.

 Please don’t forget to leave a donation to help with maintenance!

-This spring Pacifica is excited to start working toward real restrooms!
+This year Pacifica is excited to start working toward real restrooms!

-We need community matching funds (your donation is tax-deductible, as Pacifica is a 501(c)(3) non-profit) to start the likely year-long process.
+We need community matching funds (your donation is tax-deductible, as Pacifica is a 501(c)(3) non-profit) to start the construction.

 Who We Are